MukhtarHabibi/How-to-install-pfSense-Firewall-on-Virtualbox-and-configure-it/README.md

-please read the the uploaded word file.
+please read the the uploaded word file (pfSense.docx).